-All suppliers and service providers Preference is shown to companies that have been certified to the following environmental management standards: EMAS and IS014001, and companies that have been set up social and ethical accounting systems in accordance with SA8000 or AA1000.
+All suppliers and service providers Preference is shown to companies that have been certified to the following environmental management standards: EMAS and IS014001, and companies that have set up social and ethical accounting systems in accordance with SA8000 or AA1000.
 Companies that have an environmental policy and an environmental management system in place and/or produce an annual environmental report, will also be given preference.
-We prefer organisations which take an active approach to reducing their business carbon emissions and subsequently offset any which are created.
-Look for service providers who are certified for being carbon neutral or setting carbon reduction targets, e.g. Carbon Neutral, Carbon Reduction Label).
-Certified B-Corporations are also preferable as B-Corporations must meet high environmental and social standards as well as being open and transparent with their information and activities.
+We prefer organisations which take an active approach to measuring, monitoring and reducing their business carbon emissions.
+Look for service providers who have set carbon reduction targets, and are publicly reporting their footprint against these targets.
+Certified B-Corporations are also preferable, as B-Corporations must meet high environmental and social standards as well as being open and transparent with their information and activities.
 Blue Angel is a recognised environmental standard for services.
-Look for companies that are: Fair Tax Mark certified Living Wage Employers ETI (Ethical Trading Initiative) members Social enterprises and charities Local, small, independent business Film, TV and advertising Look for production companies which carry the Albert certification scheme and have actively taken steps to improve the environmental sustainability of their productions.For advertising production, the AdGreen standard must be used to reduce the environmental impact of the production.
+Look for companies that are: Fair Tax Mark certified Living Wage Employers ETI (Ethical Trading Initiative) members Social enterprises and charities Local, small, independent business Film, TV and advertising Look for production companies which carry the Albert certification scheme and have actively taken steps to improve the environmental sustainability of their productions.
+For advertising production, the AdGreen standard must be used to reduce the environmental impact of the production.
 Printing companies See our Paper and Timber Policy